-12. How do you choose a model for a new project?
-Are you a fan of one-piece miniatures or big models as Godzilla 3D print that are cut into several parts for smoother 3D printing experience?
+12. How do you choose a 3D model for a new project?
+Are you a fan of one-piece miniatures or big models as a Godzilla figure that is cut into several parts for a smoother 3D printing experience?

-When I pick new models, I usually go with 100% aesthetics – I consider how much I like a model first.
-Usually, this is driven by the things I enjoy – Battletech / Mechwarrior, movies or TV shows I like – Godzilla, Aliens – or just plain cool-looking stuff.
+When I pick new 3D models for printing, I usually go with 100% aesthetics – I consider how much I like a model first.
+Usually, this is driven by the things I enjoy – Battletech/Mechwarrior, movies or TV shows I like – Godzilla, Alien movie, or just plain cool-looking stuff.

 The next thing I look at is how successfully I can actually pull off the finished model in terms of painting it.
-For example, there is a beautiful Wonder Woman model on Gambody I can’t bring myself to buy because I know perfectly well that I won’t be able to pull off the paint job it deserves – I am not that great at painting faces or skin.
+For example, there is a beautiful Wonder Woman 3D model for printing on Gambody I can’t bring myself to buy because I know perfectly well that I won’t be able to pull off the paint job it deserves – I am not that great at painting faces or skin of 3D prints.